 Tell us about Blendoor.

-Blendoor is augmented intelligence and people analytics that mitigates unconscious bias.
+Blendoor has augmented intelligence and people analytics that mitigates unconscious bias.
 We think about augmented intelligence the same way you use your car dashboard.
-It shows your fuel level, how fast you're going, and your RPMs.
-We're doing the same thing, but for hiring.
+It shows your fuel level, how fast you’re going, and your RPMs.
+We’re doing the same thing, but for hiring.

 We’re showing companies information about why a candidate is a good fit for a role.
 Blendoor basically augments their judgment by using more relevant information about a person, while obscuring things like race, gender, and age—since those factors are not relevant to their performance.
 This way they can make more objective, well-informed decisions about people.

 The analytics side sort of replicates what happens in sports, where you have all these great statistics, like a free-throw percentage or how quickly someone runs in the 40-yard dash.
 The exception is that it’s focused on professional analytics about the candidate, so that we’re equipping them with more information relevant to who the candidates are.

 During the early stages of Blendoor, what was the impossible challenge?